vankiee/credit-card-fraud/README.md

 # Detecting Credit Card Fraud

-Built classifier to detect fraudulent credit card transactions.
+This repo includes a classifier that detects fraudulent credit card transactions.
+First, I scaled the data and did some exploratory data analysis.
 To distinguish between fraudulent and non-fraudulent, 4 different Machine Learning algorithms were attempted: Logistic Regression, Decision Tree, Artificial Neural Network, Gradient Boosting.

+The model could be useful for credit card companies.

 ## Required Libraries: